MHickey2/EssenChelle-Oils/README.md

 ### Final Deployment

 - When development is complete change the debug setting to: `DEBUG = False` in settings.py
--  In this project the summernote editor was used so for this to work in Heroku, so you need to add: `X_FRAME_OPTIONS = SAMEORIGIN ` to Settings.py.
+-  In this project the summernote editor was used so for this to work in Heroku, you needed to add: `X_FRAME_OPTIONS = SAMEORIGIN ` to Settings.py.
-- In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1` (I had disabled these earlier in the project development)
+- In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1`, when I was using AWS, I used 2 different settings for gitpod and for the deployed site, to ensure costs were kept low, but nearer the end of the project when I was not using AWS, I did not worry as much about deploying.
-- You can manually deploy your branch in the deploy section in Heroku, but I had automatic deployment chosen so the Site was updated everytime I pushed to GitHub.
+- I had automatic deployment chosen originally, but changed this to manual deployment, as I deployed less in this project to keep costs low on AWS.

 <br>